 At stage 3, tumors have likely spread to surrounding tissues and lymph nodes.
-Pleural mesothelioma patients may be eligible for an extrapleural pneumonectomy (EPP), an aggressive surgery which removes the affected lung and its lining.
+Pleural mesothelioma patients may be eligible for an extrapleural pneumonectomy (EPP).
+This is an aggressive surgery which removes the affected lung and its lining.
 It does not remove the lung itself.

-Depending on the spread of tumors, some stage 3 mesothelioma patients may qualify for the less drastic but more meticulous pleurectomy and decortication procedure (P/D), which removes the lining of the lung along with any tumor masses growing inside the chest cavity.
+Depending on the spread of tumors, some stage 3 mesothelioma patients may qualify for the less drastic but more meticulous pleurectomy and decortication procedure (P/D).
+It removes the lining of the lung along with any tumor masses growing inside the chest cavity.

 Common mesothelioma surgeries, such as EPP and P/D, show better survival rates when combined with chemotherapy.